 It’s common for recreational riders to average around 15 mph (24 km/h) and higher, depending on ride conditions.
 To achieve and maintain such speeds, proper practice and consistency are important.
 For those planning to improve their ride techniques and speed, this is a good benchmark to aim for.
 However, try to increase the pace slowly and consider upgrading your bike and gear to aid in the progression.

 Level 3: Avid Roadies

 Avid amateurs have cycled long enough to learn the difficulties of cycling through their experience.
 They know how to increase and decrease their average speed, depending on their expectations.
-Clocking over 18 mph on flat roads is no problem for them, as they have put in the required training and are fit enough.
+Clocking over 18 mph (29 km/h) on flat terrain and pavement is no problem for them, as they have put in the required training and are fit enough.

 Level Max: Tour de France Riders

 In fact, before we talk speeds, the average Tour de France competitor consumes the equivalent of 30 sandwiches, has a resting heart rate of 42 bpm, and drinks up to a dozen mixed drinks per day.
-Even with all the difficulty, top riders average an impressive 22-24 mph, thanks to a professional, well-monitored physique and intense training.
+Even with all the difficulty, top riders average an impressive 22-24 mph (35-38 km/h), thanks to a professional, well-monitored physique and intense training.

 11 Ways to Improve Your Average Speed

 Like everything else in life, a consistent improvement in average speed is important but it gets to a point where this maxes out.
 Here are some recommendations on how you can improve your average speed and make cycling a more fun activity.